caseda/com.nodon/README.md

 * English
 * Dutch (Nederlands)

-## Change Log:
+### Change Log:
+**1.0.6**
+Removed different wake-up interval time, needs to be 0 in homey FW v1.1.3
+If the interval value is not 0 the save button will be disabled (grayed out)

 **1.0.4 & 1.0.5**
 Fix an issue that creeped in when updating
 Also added battery trigger cards (re-include needed for this)

 **1.0.3**